The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 versions each of "Do It; 'Shilo," and 'i'm A Believer."
 The original 45 versions of "Solitary Man" and "Do

+instrurnentation.
 The discography notes the different versions.

-Another hitmaker for Bang was Van Morrison, the singer from Belfast, Ireland, who had gone back to
+Another hitmaker for Bang was Van Morrison, the singer from Belfast, Ireland, who had

-stadium."
-Berns quickly provided a "cleaned-up version," splicing in a line from another part of the song,
+grass behind the stadium."
+Berns quickly provided a "cleaned-up version," splicing in a line from another

-the result being, "Laughin' and a-runnin', behind the stadium."
-This version was used for the mono
+part of the song, the result being, "Laughin' and a-runnin', behind the stadium."
+This version was used

-of the album, and appears from time to time on reissues.
+for the mono version of the album, and appears from time to time on reissues.

 On December 30, 1967, Bert Berns died at the age of 38, and his wife Ilene took over the company.
 It

-that the endless reissuing of the back catalogs of Neil Diamond and Van Morrison took place, but it was
+was on her watch that the endless reissuing of the back catalogs of Neil Diamond and Van Morrison

-also on her watch that she found the star for Bang's future, Paul Davis.
+took place, but it was also on her watch that she found the star for Bang's future, Paul Davis.
 A

-singer/songwriter from Mississippi, Davis had fronted a group called the Reivers in the 1960s,
+singer/songwriter from Mississippi, Davis had fronted a group called the Reivers in the 1960s, and even

-Bang from 1970 to 1980.
+for Bang from 1970 to 1980.
 He then went on to a further career as a country music songwriter and

 sometimes artist for Arista.